 For advice 24/7 when it is URGENT but NOT AN EMERGENCY ring 111.
-For more information on what the 111 telephone service is and how it can help please scroll down the page.
+For more information on what the 111 telephone service is and how it can help please see below

 For the GP out-of-hours service, which covers the periods when your doctors' surgery is closed, ring 111